jupyterhub/jupyterhub/docs/source/getting-started/security-basics.rst

 3. Proxy :ref:`authentication token <authentication-token>` (used for the Hub and other services to authenticate to the Proxy)

-The Hub hashes all secrets (e.g., auth tokens) before storing them in its database.
+The Hub hashes all secrets (e.g. auth tokens) before storing them in its database.
 A loss of control over read-access to the database should have minimal impact on your deployment.
 If your database has been compromised, it is still a good idea to revoke existing tokens.